mark-jy/PRIMs-cl/yji_log.md

 #### 2020-08-18
 added edl as an alternative to context-op learning (only limited to the operators for now)

-(note. since there can be infinitely many contexts, the Vtotal term is wrapped around by tanh)
+(note. since there can be infinitely many contexts, the Vtotal term is divided by no.refs, -- or perhaps wrapped around by tanh?)

 #### 2020-08-14
 added negative learning to "context-out" failedOp overload